BlueMap-Minecraft/BlueMapWiki/community/OCIConfiguration.md

 -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT -A INPUT -p icmp -j ACCEPT
 -A INPUT -i lo -j ACCEPT
--A INPUT -p udp --sport 123 -j ACCEPT
+-A INPUT -p tcp -m state --state NEW -m tcp --dport 22 -j ACCEPT -A INPUT -p udp --sport 123 -j ACCEPT
 -A [...]
+-A INPUT -j REJECT --reject-with icmp-host-prohibited -A FORWARD -j REJECT --reject-with icmp-host-prohibited [...]
+-A InstanceServices [...]
 COMMIT
 ```

-You can then insert a new line, for BlueMap, this would look like this :
+You can then insert a new line, for BlueMap (but before the global REJECT rules !), this would look like this :
 ```
 # CLOUD_IMG: This file was created/modified by the Cloud Image build process
 # iptables configuration for Oracle Cloud Infrastructure